Deepanshu-mehlawat/Book-Recommendation-System/README.md

 ```bash
 python
 ```
-3)now that you stated python, start by importing nltk.
+3)now that you started python, start by importing nltk.
 ```python
 import nltk
 ```